SigmaHQ/pySigma/docs/Processing_Pipelines.rst

 Sigma rules are tranformed to take care of differences between the Sigma rule and the target data model.
 Examples are differences in field naming schemes or value representation.

+A processing pipeline has three stages:

+1. Rule pre-processing: transformations that are applied to the rule.
+Example: field name mapping, adding conditions.
+2. Query post-processing: transformations that are applied to the generated query.
+In this stage the transformaions have access to the query generated from the backend and the rule that was the source of the conversion.
+Example: embedding query and rule parts in a template to define custom output formats.
+3. Output finalization: finalizers operate on all post-processed queries to generate the final output.
+Example: merge all queries and add a header to the output.

 .. _pipeline-resolvers:

 Resolvers